angry-tony/A-collection-of-OSS-tools/README.md

 ## Shell Tools and Scripting
 * [Advanced Bash-Scripting Guide](http://www.tldp.org/LDP/abs/html/) - By the Linux Documentation Project (LDP)
+* [Babun](http://babun.github.io/) - Pre-configured Cygwin with many more features and a better design
 * [BashGuide](http://mywiki.wooledge.org/BashGuide) - Targeted at beginners
 * [bashrc PS1 Generator](http://bashrcgenerator.com/) - Drag and drop to create a custom PS1 prompt
 * [Bash Hackers Wiki](http://wiki.bash-hackers.org/start) - Human-readable bash documentation so you don't have to dig through the man page